 This includes the Accessible Canada Act, 2019 (Bill C-81), the Accessibility for Ontarians with Disabilities Act, 2005 (AODA, 2005), Web Content Accessibility Guidelines 2.0 (WCAG 2.0), Universal Design for Learning 2.0 (UDL 2.0), User Agent Accessibility Guidelines 2.0 (UAAG 2.0), Authoring Tools Accessibility Guidelines 2.0 (ATAG 2.0), Section 508, and the Americans with Disabilities Act of 1990 (ADA, 1990).
 This is to ensure that all services are considered for access by all people.
 Watch this video “What Does an Accessible Canada Mean to You” for the latest legislation in Canada — Bill C-81 — and its benefits.

-- Accessibility and Inclusion: Physical, Digital, Social and Mindful Workshop – COMING SOON
+- Accessibility and Inclusion: Physical, Digital, and Social – COMING SOON

 - Making Information Accessible